 There is also Removable Sticker Paper which I’d consider a specialty sticker product as well.

-For either glossy or matte sticker paper I recommend you use Online Labels brand.
-It’s high quality, and shows off my designs the best.
-It’s also a white-white vs. a creamy white, and it has a white backing paper.
+For either glossy or matte sticker paper, I recommend you use Online Labels brand.
+It’s high quality and shows off my designs the best.
+It’s also white-white vs. creamy white, and it has white backing paper.

-Looking at Amazon it seems like iLabels has 100 sheets of full sheets for $12.99 that’s crazy cheap.
-I do not recommend this personally however, as I’ve never used this brand.
+Looking at Amazon, it seems like iLabels has 100 sheets of full sheets for $12.99; that’s crazy cheap.
+I’ve never used this brand, though.

-Super importantly, I want this to be a comprehensive resource for at-home sticker making in 2021.
-So If you have questions that I didn’t mention in this post, please leave them in the comments!
+Super importantly, I hope you found this post on the different sticker papers helpful.
+So If you have questions that I didn’t answer in this post, please leave them in the comments!
 And thank you for helping me make this a great resource for other sticker makers.

 Want MORE On Sticker Making?

 My most popular post is How to Print then Cut Stickers with a Cricut and my second most popular is How to Draw Stickers on Procreate.
-If you landed here because you were thinking about making stickers with Cricut then I would LOVE to have you check out my other sticker posts as well!
-AND if you just really loved stickers in elementary school but don’t really feel up to drawing your own then check out my post on How to Trace Photos to Make Stickers on Procreate.
+If you landed here because you were thinking about making custom stickers with Cricut, I would LOVE you to check out my other sticker posts!
+AND if you just really loved stickers in elementary school but don’t really feel up to drawing your own, then check out my post on How to Trace Photos to Make Stickers on Procreate.